userlike/messenger/README.md

 ```

 ### Error handling
 Messenger API never throws an error.
-Instead it returns an [`ActionResult`](https://github.com/userlike/messenger/blob/master/packages/messenger-internal/src/ActionResult.ts#L4) which represents either a successful outcome or an erroneous outcome.
+Instead it returns a [`Result`](https://github.com/userlike/messenger/blob/master/packages/messenger-internal/src/Result.ts) which represents either a successful outcome or an erroneous outcome.
-In technical terms, `ActionResult` is a [tagged union](https://en.wikipedia.org/wiki/Tagged_union) of `ActionSuccess` and `ActionError`, similar to [Rust's `Result<E, T>`](https://doc.rust-lang.org/std/result/).
+In technical terms, `Result` is a [tagged union](https://en.wikipedia.org/wiki/Tagged_union) of `Success` and `Error`, similar to [Rust's `Result<T, E>`](https://doc.rust-lang.org/std/result/).

 It's important to notice that the API function won't throw an error by itself, but you need to handle the Action Result and throw an error by yourself as you need it.